Add Prefix to Each Column Name in Pandas DataFrame

 df = df.add_prefix('Sold_')

-So for our example, the complete Python code would look like this:
+So for our example, the complete Python code would be:

 import pandas as pd